melody-ding/TryMe/README.md

 # TryMe
 Cal Hacks 6.0

-Run our app in the XCode simulator
+Run our app in the XCode simulator in TryMe2.
+Run our server with server.js.

 TryMe is a video sharing platform that strives to personalize and encourage content creation by way of creator-viewer collaboration.
 Users interact with our app in two ways: submit requests onto a public feed for videos that they would like to see created, or respond to requests by posting their own content.